 How is a Financial Hardship determined?

-A hardship determination is made to ascertain whether you have had a change in circumstances that caused financial problems, or if you are facing a recent or imminent increase in mortgage payments.
+A hardship determination is made to ascertain whether you have had a change in circumstances that caused financial problems.
+Banks want to see certain “kinds of hardships”.
 Common financial hardships include: illness of a borrower or family member, loss of hours or employment of the borrower or a family member, failed business or reduced income, divorce or marital separation, medical bills or other unseen financial obligations, death of a borrower, co-borrower or family member, or seasonal income fluctuations.
+These hardships are normally explained as a part of a Modification Application in the form of a Hardship Letter.

 - Banks mostly like to see certain forms of hardship.
 The best form of hardship is one that is/was temporary and whose solution can be documented.